ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 }
 ```

+Notice that we cannot reuse the `verify_email` function from `register.ts` since there we also checked if the email is already present, which does not apply here.

-We need to check if a user exists at all with that email (make sure to import `User_Model`):
+Next, we need to check if a user exists at all with that email (make sure to import `User_Model`):

 ```typescript
 const user = await User_Model.findOne({ email });